centreon/centreon-plugins/docs/developer/guide.rst

 Misc
 ----

-This library provides a set of miscellaneous functions.
+This library provides a set of miscellaneous methods.
-To use it, you can directly use the path of the function :
+To use it, you can directly use the path of the method :

 .. code-block:: perl

-  centreon::plugins::misc::<my_function>;
+  centreon::plugins::misc::<my_method>;

 trim